What is a levy lift?

 If the levy lift passes, what amount of funds will this grant EvergreenHealth Monroe?

-Passing the levy would provide an additional $4 million to EvergreenHealth Monroe annually for the next six years to support new and improved services, equipment and technology.
+If approved, it's estimated the additional funds would provide approximately $4 million to EvergreenHealth Monroe annually for the next six years to support new and improved services, equipment and technology.

-How can I confirm if my property is within the tax district #1, and whether my property taxes help support the community hospital?
+How can I confirm if my property is within Snohomish Public Hospital District #1, and whether my property taxes help support the community hospital?

 All property owners within District #1 contribute taxes that support local qualifying resources, such as EvergreenHealth Monroe.
 If you are unsure if your property falls within the tax district, visit https://www.snohomishcountywa.gov/2251/Taxes-Assessments and input your address.